theandrew168/sbs-website/content/posts/bloggulus-supports-personalization.md

 This includes the blogs you added as well as those added by other users (added by myself, probably).
 One neat thing about this page is that it is powered by [HTMX](https://htmx.org/)!
 The actions for following and unfollowing blogs get submitted asynchronously without requiring a full page reload.
-Instead, only the affected HTML sections get swapped out when actions are taken.
+Instead, only the affected HTML sections get swapped out when these operations occur.

 <div style="display:flex;justify-content:center">
 	<img style="max-width:400px" src="/images/20241006/blogs.webp" alt="Screenshot of the Bloggulus blogs page">